-Manna’s proposed site is twenty-three (23) miles South of Pensacola, Florida.
-The one hundred twenty (120) acre site is in approximately 150 feet of water within the United States Exclusive Economic Zone.
-Manna is currently involved in stakeholder engagement and outreach, along with operational planning, including development of our land based facilities.
-Upon receipt of our offshore permits, we will start with two (2) submerged cages.
-We will add cages three-four per year/annual phases, maintaining 100%
+Our proposed site is approximately twenty-six (26) miles southeast of Pensacola, Florida.
+The three hundred and ninety (390) acre site is in approximately 160 feet of water and within the United States Exclusive Economic Zone.
+Manna is currently involved in stakeholder engagement and outreach, along with operational planning, including development of our land – based facilities.
+Upon receipt of our offshore permits, we will start with two (2) submersible net pens.
+We will add net pens two (2) – four (4) per year/annual phases, maintaining 100%

 transparency throughout.
 Our transparency will share and ensure that we have no negative impact upon the water quality, native wild fish stocks, and the benthic environment.